Overlap, matching, or entropy weights: what are we weighting for?: Simulation

-We reached similar conclusions in the full set of our simulation results provided in Supplemental Material \ref{subapx:sim-allres}, which includes all the models 1--6.
-We also provided the results from the constant treatment effect $\delta(X)=4$.
-The effective sample sizes in Table \ref{tab:ess} concur with the overall conclusion of these simulations.
-Equipoise weights yield better effective sample sizes used in the simulations in terms of closing the treatment allocation imbalances through weights when estimating the corresponding treatment effects.
-For instance, in Model 1, the percentage of treated effective sample size over the original $\approx 100.5$ treated participants was 52.35\%, 69.12\%, 60.32\%, 45.73\% with, respectively, IPW and IPW trimming at 0.05, 0.10, and 0.15.
-On the other hand, these percentages were equal to 99.25\%, 101.14\%, and 94.15\% with OW, MW and EW.
+In addition, the effective sample sizes in Table \ref{tab:ess} concur also with the overall conclusion of our simulations.
+Equipoise weights yield better effective sample sizes (to make up for the treatment allocation imbalances), when estimating treatment effects.
+For instance, in Model 1 (with about $10\%$ treated participants in the original sample), the ESS was 52.35\%, 69.12\%, 60.32\%, 45.73\% with, respectively, IPW and IPW trimming at 0.05, 0.10, and 0.15, while the ESS was equal to 99.25\%, 101.14\%, and 94.15\% with OW, MW and EW, respectively.